Decolonize Your Practice!

 Investment

-The entire 8-week program costs:
+The entire 8-week program costs $2140

 -

-This includes forever access to the recordings of our meetings, bonus meetings (even if you couldn't attend), all the material you received, and unlimited access to a communal space where you can interact with peers who participated in your and other cohorts.
+This includes permanent access to the recordings of our meetings, bonus meetings (even if you couldn't attend), all the material you received, and unlimited access to a communal space where you can interact with peers who participated in your and other cohorts.

-Do you need a payment plan?
 You can pay in 2 or 3 installments at no extra cost.
 Just let me know!
 Do you need to pay in more installments?
 Definitely let me know!
-We can chat about a longer payment plan.
-I want all mental health professionals to be able to join Decolonize Your Practice!
+We can chat about a longer payment plan, also at no extra cost.

-Deadline to apply:
+Deadline to enroll:

 🔥 Once you apply for the program, you'll be directed to complete a form.